w3c/wai-coga/guide.md

     - Introduction
     - Relationship to WCGA, UAAG & Personalization
-    - Themes - Interective content using TF voted format with tweaks [Themes list](./plan#detailed-design-guide-themes-and-methods)
+    - Themes - Interective content using TF voted format with tweaks based on TF mockup [Themes list](./plan#detailed-design-guide-themes-and-methods)
-      -  Title
-      -  Description
-      -  Methods
-         -   Title
-         -   Links to Relevant WCAG 2.0 SCs and Techniques
-         -   Links to Relevant Personalization verbs and Techniques
-         -   Details or Links to Design Guide TR section

   [See page details in plan](./plan#design-guide)

 ---
-## Introduction
+## Overview

 Making websites and applications that are friendly for people with cognitive impairments affects every part of design and development.

 Traditionally accessibility has been most focused on the interface, and making that usable for people with sensory and physical impairments in vision, hearing and/or mobility.
 Some accessibility features will help people with cognitive impairments, but often the issues are about context, language, usability, and other more general factors that impact everyone to some degree.